ketch/conservation-laws-course-2019/Reading.md

     - [HyperPython notebook giving an introduction to PyClaw](https://github.com/ketch/HyperPython/blob/master/Lesson_05_PyClaw.ipynb)
     - [Gallery of built-in PyClaw examples](http://www.clawpack.org/gallery/pyclaw/gallery/gallery_all.html)
     - Homework: create an interesting simulation in PyClaw.

+## Week 7
+- Monday: The shallow water equations
+   - Reading: FVMHP chapter 13 and the chapter `shallow_water.ipynb` in the Riemann book (the latter is basically a condensed, interactive version of the former)
+-  Wednesday: Working with Clawpack -- advanced topics (source terms, custom boundary conditions, more if time permits)